SJTU-IPADS/SQLDriller/README.md

 - The 2nd parameter represents the dataset split. `test` set for Spider and `dev` set for BIRD.
 - The 3rd parameter represents the model.
 We evaluate 5 models in this step, each model providing a file w/ multiple prediction candidates for each test case.

-Optional: run the following command to do the same thing using LLM consistency-based baseline:
+Run the following command to do the same thing using LLM consistency-based baseline:
 ```shell
 ./click_to_run/inference_optimize_baseline.sh spider test dail
 ./click_to_run/inference_optimize_baseline.sh spider test din